tensorflow/tensorflow/SECURITY.md

 This document applies to other repositories in the TensorFlow organization, covering security practices for the entirety of the TensorFlow ecosystem.

-## TensorFlow models are programs
+## TensorFlow's models are programs

 TensorFlow
 [**models**](https://developers.google.com/machine-learning/glossary/#model) (to
 use a term commonly used by machine learning practitioners) are expressed as programs that TensorFlow executes.
-TensorFlow programs are encoded as computation [**graphs**](https://developers.google.com/machine-learning/glossary/#graph).
+TensorFlow's programs are encoded as computation [**graphs**](https://developers.google.com/machine-learning/glossary/#graph).
 The model's parameters are often stored separately in **checkpoints**.